 Simulation Construction

-Three different proposals (see table 1) were chosen for our simulations, each with their own age-depth functions and parameters.
-This scenarios were selected as they provide three challenges for the models: the first proposal presents a age-depth function which is quite common for recent sediments, the second proposal presents challenging core as the function replicates a drastic and quick change in sediment behaviour around depth 15 cm, lastly proposal three presents a cyclic and periodic change in accumulation.
-Using the age-depth functions and defined parameters in table 1, we can obtained the activity at any depth or interval (by integrating the curve in such interval).
+Three different scenarios (see table 1) were chosen for our simulations of sedimentation, each with their own age-depth functions and parameters.
+This scenarios were selected as they provide three challenges for the models: the first proposal presents an age-depth function which is quite common for recent sediments (with less compaction toward the surface at 0 cm depth), the second proposal presents a challenging core as the function replicates a drastic and quick change in sediment behaviour around 15 cm depth, and lastly proposal three presents a cyclic and periodic change in accumulation.
+Using the age-depth functions and defined parameters in table 1, we can obtain the activity at any depth or interval (by integrating the age-depth curve in such interval).

-Simulated age-depth function and parameters used in each simulation
+Table 1.
+Simulated age-depth function and parameters used in each scenario